A class in C# is a data type that defines a set of fields, properties, methods, and events that represent a concept or entity in the real world.

 .
 It has a constructor to initialize these fields and a method ShowInformation

-that prints the details of the product.
+that prints the product details.

 public class Product